 £850k of funding secured for Croydon University Hospital

 Carbon Architecture have successfully secured over £850k of funding to replace the lighting at a London NHS Trust.
-The majority of lighting at the acute London hospital will be replaced by eco-friendly LED fittings by the end of Summer 2020, saving the equivalent of 800 homes’ electricity use.
+The majority of lighting at the acute London hospital will be replaced by eco-friendly LED fittings, saving the equivalent of 800 homes’ electricity use.

 Carbon Architecture are also helping to implement the project, which is currently underway.
 The works will release circa £200k in energy savings each year, funding further improvements in patient care.